emqx/emqx-docs/en_US/configuration/configuration.md

 ### Configuration Rewrite File

-`emqx.conf` defines settings at a global level, for cases where you need to customize the settings for a cluster or a node, EMQX also provides a configuration rewrite file which extends but does not override `emqx.conf`:
+`emqx.conf` defines settings at a global level, for cases where you need to customize the settings for a cluster or a node, EMQX also provides a configuration rewrite file that extends but does not override `emqx.conf`:

 **`cluster.hocon`**